 They Have To Keep Oxygen Levels Low

 Submarines are required to keep their oxygen levels low due to safety concerns.
-However, that can lead to some dangerous side effects for passengers.
+However, that can lead to some dangerous side effects for people.

 Lower oxygen levels can make it difficult for people to recover from injuries, make the sailors more tired, and cause them to become angrier than usual.

 The sailors living aboard submarines need to be diligent, especially when it comes to leaks.
 Every time they come out of being completely submerged, they need to quickly check for leaks.

 Even a tiny leak can make all of the difference.
 Once they find any leaks, they need to patch them up in record time.

 While living on a submarine may make it seem difficult to get in a good day’s workout, it’s not impossible.
 Most submarines have gyms for the sailors to get their exercise.